Blockchain is a distributed database that maintains a list of data records secured from tampering and revision.

 Smart Contracts and cryptographic keys ensure that no-one can view your data unless you grant permission.
 You can revoke access at any time.

-Using blockchain provides you with an immutable, full audit of any changes to your data – what was changed, who changed it, when it was changed.
+Using blockchain provides you with an immutable, full audit of any changes to your data – what was changed, who changed it, and when it was changed.

 Cygnetise does not own the database that your list is held on.
 Copies of the database are distributed across multiple nodes.